3 Days In Edinburgh: Ultimate Edinburgh Itinerary

 The Royal Mile is the most iconic street in Scotland and probably the entirety of the United Kingdom.

-The street runs between two important landmarks in Scottish history: Edinburgh Castle and The Palace of Holyrood.
+The street runs between two important landmarks in Scottish history: Edinburgh Castle and the Palace of Holyrood.
 The series of streets and alleyways on the mile make up the renowned UNESCO World Heritage Site, Old Town, in Edinburgh.

 While it’s not technically an ‘exact’ mile, the name does have a nice ring to it and has stuck since its naming in 1920.
 The Royal Mile isn’t a place where you necessarily “arrive” and then leave.
 The mile itself is iconic, but what you’ll be exploring are the shops, experiences, street performers, and restaurants that make up the mile and beyond.